 We aim to develop a culture of fair work in Scotland, in which employees feel valued and fulfilled, and jobs are secure and well-paid.
 The Fair Work Framework sets out how this can be achieved.

-We are encouraging employers to commit to using fair work practices, such as paying the Living Wage, by signing up to the Scottish Business Pledge.
-As of October 2016 nearly 300 businesses have signed up.
+We are encouraging employers to adopt fair work practices, such as paying the real Living Wage, by making a commitment to the Scottish Business Pledge.
+As of October 2020 nearly 750 businesses have signed up.

 Promoting equality and tackling inequality